github/docs/content/github/authenticating-to-github/connecting-with-third-party-applications.md

 ---
 title: Connecting with third-party applications
 intro: 'You can connect your {% data variables.product.product_name %} identity to third-party applications using OAuth.
-When authorizing one of these applications, you should ensure you trust the application, review who it''s developed by, and review the kinds of information the application wants to access.'
+When authorizing one of these applications, you should ensure you trust the application, review who it\'s developed by, and review the kinds of information the application wants to access.'
 redirect_from:
   - /articles/connecting-with-third-party-applications
 versions: